 This course offers an introduction to the basic technical skills of photography as a creative medium for personal expression.
-Students must provide a 35mm camera.
 (Humanities Credit)

 ART 17000 Graphic Studio

 This course is an introduction to the computer as a design tool using industry standards in page layout and digital software.